at.lattice.variables#

 Definition of Variable objects used in matching and response matrices.

-See example-notebooks for examples of matching and response matrices.
+See Example notebooks for examples of matching and response matrices.

 Each Variable has a scalar value.